UndergroundSociety-xyz/cedar-cli/docs/docs.md

 This part represents the metadata for the whole collection.
 It basically tells how it's called, the percentage of royalties and the creators.

-`sellerFeesBasisPoint`, like in Metaplex's standard, represent the amount of royalties taken on each after market sale.
+`sellerFeesBasisPoints`, like in Metaplex's standard, represent the amount of royalties taken on each after market sale.
 The percentage you're willing to take is multiplied by 100 (for the coma issues): this means if you want to take **8%**, you'll be writing **800**.